hackclub/ai-safety-dance/intro.md

 Here: **try the below flashcards, to retain what you just learnt!**

 (There's an optional sign-up at the end, *if* you want to save these cards for long-term study.
-Note: *I do not own or control this app*, it's third-party.<!--If you'd rather use the open source flashcard app [Anki](https://apps.ankiweb.net/index.html), **here's [a downloadable Anki deck](https://ankiweb.net/shared/info/341999410)**!-->)
+Note: *I do not own or control this app*, it's third-party.
+If you'd rather use the open source flashcard app [Anki](https://apps.ankiweb.net/index.html), **here's [a downloadable Anki deck](https://ankiweb.net/shared/info/341999410)**!)

 (Also, you don't need to memorize the answers *exactly*, just the gist.
 You be the judge if you got it "close enough".)